W. Ed Hammond, PhD, FACMI, FAIMBE, FIMIA, FHL7

 Associate Director, Duke Center for Health Informatics

 Clinical Associate, Duke School of Nursing

-Dr. West is the Associate Director of Operations at the Duke Center for Health Informatics and a clinical associate at the Duke University School of Nursing.
+Dr. West is the Associate Director of the Duke Center for Health Informatics and a clinical associate at the Duke University School of Nursing.
 Prior to moving to academia, Dr. West was the National Director of Nursing and Clinical Quality Management for a national infusion therapy company with headquarters in Boston, MA.
 She was the clinical member of a team appointed to develop the company’s data warehouse.
 During this time, she also led a clinical team evaluating one of the first glucometers built to transmit data over telephone lines and infusion pumps in patients’ homes controlled remotely by nurses in a homecare office.

 Dr. West has an extensive clinical career in progressive management and administrative positions prior to receiving an MBA from Bryant College in Smithfield, RI.
 She earned a PhD in Nursing from the University of North Carolina at Chapel Hill, where her doctoral research examined the use of telemedicine in a rural home healthcare agency.
 Prior to joining Duke University, she was the NLM Project Evaluation/Research Director for a large four-year telemedicine study conducted at East Carolina University, and a research assistant professor at the UNC-Chapel Hill School of Nursing, where she was a co-investigator of a diabetes study for children.
 Her interests include remote monitoring and mobile devices for health care, data visualization, and systems analysis.